the-road-to-learn-react/the-road-to-react/manuscript/react-modern/jsx.md

 export default App;
 ~~~~~~~

-Either start your application again with `npm start` (or check whether your application still runs) and look for the rendered variable in browser, which should read: "Hello React".
+Either start your application again with `npm start` (or check whether your application still runs) and look for the rendered variable in a browser, which should read: "Hello React".
 If you change the variable in the source code, the browser should reflect that change.

 Now let's focus on the HTML which differs slightly in JSX.
 An HTML input field with a label can be defined as follows: